youngbryanyu/simple-app-config/README.md

 ### CONFIG_DIR
 The `CONFIG_DIR` environment variable can be set to specify a custom path to the `/config` directory.
 This can be either an absolute path or a relative path.
 If it is a relative path, it will be relative to the current working directory.
 If the path specified by `CONFIG_DIR` is invalid, then the default path to the directory containing the `/config` directory will remain the current working directory.

+If the target config file is determined during runtime is outside of the root of your project, it will be ignored for security reasons.
+The root is determined using the [app-root-path](https://www.npmjs.com/package/app-root-path) library.

 ### CONFIG_PATH
 The `CONFIG_PATH` environment variable can be set to specify a custom path to the configuration file to use.
 This can be either an absolute path or a relative path.
 This path is not affected by a directory set by the `--config-dir` command line argument or `CONFIG_DIR` environment variable, so any relative path will always be relative to the current working directory.

 If the path specified by `CONFIG_PATH` is invalid, the module will attempt to search the `/config` directory to find the configuration file matching the environment.

+If the target config file is determined during runtime is outside of the root of your project, it will be ignored for security reasons.
+The root is determined using the [app-root-path](https://www.npmjs.com/package/app-root-path) library.

 ### NODE_ENV
 The `NODE_ENV` environment variable is standard and used to set the current environment of the application.
 This will override the default environment which is set to `development`.